← Back to Knowledge Graph

 Continue Exploring

-[[Default Options / Nudge]] — The specific mechanism: whoever controls the default controls the behavior
+[[Default Options / Nudge]] — The most powerful nudge mechanism: pre-selecting the beneficial option

-[[Status Quo Bias]] — The psychological mechanism that makes defaults sticky
+[[Status Quo Bias]] — The psychological mechanism that makes defaults so powerful

-[[Framing Effects]] — The broader principle: choice architecture shapes preferences
+[[Framing Effects]] — The broader principle that presentation determines preference

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book